xduan7/UnoPytorch/README.md

 Multi-tasking (drug response, cell line classification, etc.) Uno Implemented in PyTorch.

 ## Todos
-* Error analysis for drug reponse (what kind of drugs/cells are more prone to larger errors);
+* Error analysis for drug response (what kind of drugs/cells are more prone to larger errors);
 * If we limit our predictions to only those of high-confidence how much does it improve our prediction skill?
 * Outlier removal (and possible effect on performance);
 * Inferencing with quantization (integer or half-precision);